SainsburyWellcomeCentre/RCWG/_proposals/research/WeeklySWC_labmeeting.md

 ### Open questions

-- Can we do it in the downstairs lecture hall?
+- Book ground floor lecture hall
 - How is lunch provided?
-- How can we incorporate 1h single presenter slots?
+- How do we decide who presents on the 1h slots?
+- Would it be better to randomise the shorter talks wrt labs? (ensures greater attendance)
+- are slots allocated based on lab size? how are 1h slots handled to shift schedule?
 - How do we decide who presents on the swc/gcnu slots?
    * top-down decision by us (use website blurbs (would need to be updated) or google markdown page (would need to be created))
    * let PIs decide